-- Select the right strategy from the list of Gene Strategies.
-This about the type of operation you will apply when combing the strategies:
+- Select the right strategy from your list of Gene Strategies and combine the strategies with the correct operation:

 Which operation did you choose?

 - Do the results make sense?
 Do all the product names contain the word kinase? - c.
 Find only the kinases that specifically have the word "kinase" in the gene product name.